dtcenter/METplotpy/docs/Users_Guide/taylor_diagram.rst

 ___________

-The sample data used to create these plots is available in the METplotpy repository, where the performance diagram scripts are located:
+The sample data used to create these plots is available in the METplotpy repository, where the Taylor diagram scripts are located:

 *$METPLOTPY_SOURCE/METplotpy/test/taylor_diagram/dlwr_sample.data*